5.6 Create an Apache Iceberg Connection

 Apache Iceberg is an open standard table format that is optimized to manage large analytic datasets.
 Data Transforms supports the use of Apache Iceberg as a target to load data from any SQL-based data sources.

-Data Transforms supports Oracle Object Storage (S3 compatibility) and AWS S3 storage services to store the parquet files for the Apache Iceberg tables.
+Data Transforms supports Oracle Object Storage (S3 compatibility) and AWS S3 storage services to store the Parquet files for the Apache Iceberg tables.
+Note that you use an Apache Iceberg connection only as a target for data loads.

 The Data Transforms Apache Iceberg Connector requires that a REST Catalog already exists.
 This REST Catalog is setup based on Apache Gravitino (external link) with Iceberg Open API specification.